 North Dakota State University interior design students are required to complete a field experience between the third and fourth year of the program.
 Students accept a variety of positions throughout the United States and abroad.
-Students have completed field experiences in places such as Los Angeles, Minneapolis, Denver, Florida, New York, Ireland, and Shanghai (China).
+In the past few years students have completed field experiences in places such as Los Angeles, Minneapolis, Denver, Florida, New York, Ireland, and Shanghai (China).

 Admission into the second year professional program comes at the conclusion of the first year of the pre-professional program and is based upon demonstrated professional interest and involvement; a 3.0 institutional cumulative GPA, and a minimum grade of C in all major core requirements.
 Students must maintain the 3.0 minimum cumulative GPA requirement and a grade of C or better in all major core requirements throughout the remainder of the program.

-All students are required to purchase a laptop computer prior to starting the program.
-Students must be in compliance with the computer requirements posted on the program web site.
-Computers failing to be in compliance will not be supported.
+All students are required to purchase a laptop computer for the visual communications course (ADHM 261).
+Computer requirements are posted on the program web site.

 The interior design program at NDSU is accredited by the Council for Interior Design Accreditation (CIDA) and received re-accreditation in 2016.
 The program is also accredited by the National Association of Schools of Art and Design (NSAD).